ReedGraf/isd279games/README.md

 ## End of Life

 There will be no more updates to this repo.
-This is the end D:
+I was pulled aside while in school about the website and I cannot continue updating/hosting the site.
+What remains is at [https://sites.google.com/3-isd279games](https://sites.google.com/3-isd279games)

 ---